saish660/College-Final-Project/attendence/README.md

-# YOLO Human Detection (person)
+# Attendance Capture (Face Recognition)

-This script uses the `ultralytics` YOLO package to detect humans (COCO class "person").
+This script captures frames from the IP camera feed, runs InsightFace for detection/embeddings, and tries to match faces against the `students/` gallery.

-Requirements
+## Requirements
 - Python 3.8+
 - Install dependencies: